swyder/BIO609_2016/demo_filesystem.md

 for the word "cat", `less` will not find it.
 You need to go to the beginning of the file and search.

-For instance, let's search for the sequence `GTGCGGGCAATTAACAGGGGTTCAC` in our file.
+For instance, let's search for the sequence `GATAAAATATTTGCAAAGTATCTATC` in our file.
 You can see that we go right to that sequence and can see what it looks like.